-(i) The LNG Auction for the first Year to which the Annual LNG Programming relates shall start no later than 1 October; and
+(i) The LNG Auction for the first Year to which the Annual LNG Programming relates shall start no later than 1 August; and

+(ii) The start of Stage II of Phase A of the LNG Auction for each Year to which the Annual LNG Programming relates shall be at least one (1) working day from the end of Stage I for the relevant Year.

-(ii) The start of the Phase B of the LNG Auction for each Year covered by the LNG Annual Programming shall be at least two (2) working days from the end of the Phase A of Auction for the relevant Year.
+(iii) The start of the Phase B of the LNG Auction for each Year covered by the LNG Annual Programming shall be at least two (2) working days from the end of the Phase A of Auction for the relevant Year.

-(b) The starting and ending dates of the Programming Periods for each of the Years to which the LNG Annual Programming relates.

-(C) A list of the offered Standard LNG Slots for each of the Years to which the LNG Annual Programming relates, specifying the Day of Unloading of each Slot.
+(b) A list of the offered Standard LNG Slots and any offered Series of Slots for each of the Years to which the LNG Annual Programming relates, specifying the Day of Unloading of each Slot.

+(c) The starting and ending dates of the Programming Periods for each of the Years to which the LNG Annual Programming relates.

-(d) The Reserve Price for each Phase of the LNG Auction, calculated as set out in the Tarrif Regulation.
+(d) The Reserve Price for each Phase of the LNG Auction.

 E) The major and minor step in the price increase in the ascending clock process of Phase B.